robbiemanson/origin-experiments/docs/guidance/utilities.md

 * [`margin`]({{ site.baseurl }}/utilities/margin)
 * [`padding`]({{ site.baseurl }}/utilities/padding)

-Almost all values for each property is rendered as a `u-property--value` class name.
+Almost all values for each property is rendered as a `property--value` class name.
 All values can also be passed to mixins.

 ### Benefits